tasmota/docs/docs/HASPmota.md

 {"page":1,"id":0,"bg_color":"#0000A0","bg_grad_color":"#000000","bg_grad_dir":1,"text_color":"#FFFFFF"}
 ```

-Internally OpenHASP pages are implemented with LVGL screens, i.e. a parent object.
+Internally HASPmota pages are implemented with LVGL screens, i.e. a parent object.

 Page `0` is a special page that is displays over every screens.
 It is the perfect place to put navigation menus.
 It is implement as `lv.layer_top()`.

 Page `1` is always present and the default page.

-Attributes specifis to page|Details
+Attributes specific to page|Details
 :---|:---
 `prev`|(int) target page number when pressing PREV button
 `next`|(int) target page number when pressing NEXT button